aintitfun/TimeControl/README.md

 # TimeControl

-Simple monitor to control consumed time of an app installed on windows/linux.
+Simple monitor to control consumed time of an app installed on windows.

-There are 3 components:

-- Common: needed by the other 2 proyects
-- Monitor: which monitor the usage of apps
-- MonitorFrontEndCli: client to add apps to monitor and logouts.
-This is the only one binary to be used by the TimeControl administrator.
-See the page for MonitorFrontEndCli to view the instructions to use it.

-More on each directory
+Just download the repo and go to Installer folder.
+Run Install.cmd as administrator and voila.
+You can reach the app with your pc or your mobile.
+Just browse with chrome/firefox/edge etc to <pc ip address>:8123

+Note there is no security control at this moment!

+Talk/Explain carefully to the people affected before implementing this.